EmergentBehavior/chizer/README.md

-#Encrypted Files Detector by Chi Square Test
+#Encrypted File Detector by Chi Square Test

 ##Theory Outline
 This is a program that determines specified file is encrypted or not.